Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Barracks in which prisoners were crammed at Auschwitz| ©Fred Romero

-Another important aspect of this visit is that from April to the end of October, as you can see in the information on the opening hours of the Austchwitz complex, you can only enter Auschwitz I without a guide (on your own) first thing in the morning (before 10:00) and during the last opening hours (from approximately 15:00).
-The rest of the year, the timetable for visits without a guide is between 10:00 and 13:00.
+• Another important aspect of this visit is that from April to the end of October, as you can see in the information on the opening hours of the Austchwitz complex, you can only enter Auschwitz I without a guide (on your own) first thing in the morning (before 10 am) and during the last opening hours (from about 3 pm onwards).
+During the rest of the year, the hours during which free visits are not allowed are between 10:00 and 13:00.

 Book your tour to Auschwitz